natelgrw/aspector_core/README.md

 ## ⚡ Current Features

-ASPECTOR is capable of optimizing the following primary specs on op-amp Spectre netlists:
+ASPECTOR Core is capable of optimizing the following primary specs on op-amp Spectre netlists:

 - Gain
 - Unity-Gain Bandwidth (UGBW)